SAP-samples/partner-reference-application/Tutorials/46-Multi-Tenancy-Features-Job-Scheduling.md

     | *Data (JSON)*:          | *{}*                      |

     > Note: Besides one-time schedules, recurring schedules are supported.
 A one-time schedule executes the job once at a specific time.
 Recurring schedules allow the job to run multiple times with a defined recurrence.
-For more details on these schedule types, refer to the SAP Help document [Schedule Types](https://help.sap.com/docs/job-scheduling/sap-job-scheduling-service/schedule-types).
+For more details, refer to [Schedule Types](https://help.sap.com/docs/job-scheduling/sap-job-scheduling-service/schedule-types).
 The job remains available regardless of the scheduling type.

     > Note: With this creation, the job is executed directly.